NAVadi21/ChromaFind/README.md

 3. Install the required dependencies, including OpenCV.
 Refer to the project's documentation for detailed instructions on setting up the environment.

-4. Connect a webcam to your computer.
+4. Connect a webcam to your computer, if there is no default webcam in your device.

 5. Open the source code file and locate the `lower_` and `upper_` arrays.